Common Causes & Symptoms of Rabson-Mendenhall Syndrome

 How is Rabson-Mendenhall Syndrome (RMS) Diagnosed?

 Extremely high blood sugar levels are typical in people with RMS, and we know that it is autosomal recessive.
-So, at the early onset of the physical signs, infants are diagnosed by:
+Diagnosis typically occurs in childhood, often between ages 1-12, when characteristic signs like severe insulin-resistant diabetes and acanthosis nigricans become apparent.
+The diagnostic process involves:

 • Testing for blood sugar irregularities,